There is Nothing Special about a Refund: Gilman v. Dalby, 61 Cal. App. 5th 923 (2021).

 When the judgment creditors learned of these events, they demanded Gilman and the Dreyer, Babich parties pay the funds over to the judgment creditors.
 When neither of the parties complied, the judgment creditors moved in the Sacramento County Superior Court for an order that the parties pay the funds over to judgment creditors.

-The Sacramento County Superior Court, caught in the embarrassing position of having ordered moneys paid to Gilman when the docket showed creditors liens in the case, denied the judgment creditors’ motion.
-It did so by adopting a meritless argument advanced by the Dreyer, Babich attorneys: the judgment creditors’ liens did not attach to the funds at issue because those funds represented “restitution” and there was “no judgment” in the case.
+The Sacramento County Superior Court, caught in the embarrassing position of having ordered moneys paid to Gilman when the docket showed liens had been filed in the case, denied the judgment creditors’ motion.
+It did so by adopting a meritless argument advanced by the Dreyer, Babich attorneys: that the judgment creditors’ liens did not attach to the funds at issue because there was “no judgment” in the case and those funds represented “restitution.”

 The judgment creditors appealed.
 In a well-written decision, the Third District Court of Appeal has now reversed and remanded.
 Gilman v.
 Dalby, 61 Cal.
 App.
 5th 923 (2021).

 The decision is not surprising.
 Contrary to the suggestion of the Dreyer, Babich attorneys, the provisions of the Enforcement of Judgments Law ("EJL") are not narrowly construed.
 They are construed liberally to assure a remedy for judgment creditors.
 Further, the EJL defines a judgment to include an order, so an order for the payment of money constitutes a money judgment to which a lien may attach.
 The EJL provisions governing liens in a pending action were designed so that a judgment creditor’s lien in a pending action will attach to and “intercept” any money or property ordered paid to the judgment debtor in that action.